 Barcelona’s black and yellow taxis are plentiful and easy to hail.
 Rates are reasonable and should be posted in the cab.
 Expats should ensure the meter is reset before they begin their journey.

-Tipping is not required and will probably result in a surprised, but very happy driver.
+Tipping is not required and will probably result in a surprised, but happy driver.
 Some people give the driver the remaining change or a small tip of around five percent.

 Drivers are generally trustworthy, friendly and reliable.
 While some may understand some basic English, to avoid pronunciation confusion it is very helpful for expats to have their destination in writing or to know a landmark near it.